mapbox/ecs-watchbot/docs/reduce-mode.md

 environment variable set automatically.
 For more information on this command, see

 #### Reporting progress in JavaScript

+> :rotating_light: These docs are for legacy watchbot.
+There is currently no docs for this starting Watchbot 10.

 A JavaScript module is also available as a mechanism for progress reporting.